Milk Snake: Harmless Yet Colored for Danger

 The pueblan milk snake (Lampropeltis triangulum campbelli), while harmless to humans, will feed on prey such as mice, rats, birds, lizards, frogs and other snakes.
 Joe McDonald/Getty Images

-Then we have the milk snakes, a vibrant bunch of North American serpents with no interest whatsoever in dairy products, despite their common name.
+A lot of animals are named after things they sometimes eat — anteaters eat ants, dung beetles feed on you-know-what.
+Then we have the milk snake, a vibrant type of North American serpent with no interest whatsoever in dairy products, despite its common name.

 Advertisement